Calm Is Not Slow. Calm Is Precise.

 They are not lazy.

-They are not unambitious.
+They are not unmotivated.

-They are not afraid of work.
+They are not avoiding work.

-They are simply done with living against themselves.
+They are done living against themselves.

 They still want to build.